pravega/zookeeper-operator/README.md

 ```
 >Note: when the Version field is set as well as Ready Replicas are equal to Replicas that signifies our cluster is in Ready state

-Additionally, check the output of describe command which should show the following cluster condition:-
+Additionally, check the output of describe command which should show the following cluster condition

 ```
 $ kubectl describe zk